lsgro/cliwe/README.md

     <div class="cliwe-pin-board"></div>

-and initialise the Cliwe terminal by instantiating the JQuery component:
+and initialise the cliwe terminal by instantiating the JQuery component:

     <script type="text/javascript">$(function(){$(".cliwe-terminal").cliwe()})</script>

-### Mixing-in Cliwe in your web application
+### Mixing-in cliwe in your web application
 Mix the trait `CliweShell` in your Play 2 Controller.
 Depending on the level of functionality to integrate, choose one of the following options:

 #### Javascript shell
 The JDK 1.7+ comes with an embedded JavaScript interpreter, available through the Java Scripting API `javax.script`.
-The trait `JavaScriptEngine` provides an adapter to use it with Cliwe.
+The trait `JavaScriptEngine` provides an adapter to use it with cliwe.
 Mix the traits `CliweShell` and `JavaScriptEngine` in your Play 2 Controller:

     object Application extends Controller with CliweShell with JavaScriptEngine { ... }